PrimalMyst/Books/LORE_REFINEMENT_SUMMARY.md

 ## Major Shifts in Worldbuilding

-### 1. From Temporal Focus to Mystical/Norse Focus
+### 1. From mystical Focus to Mystical/Norse Focus

-**Before**: Heavy emphasis on time manipulation, temporal guardians, chronarchs, and time-based magic systems.
+**Before**: Heavy emphasis on time manipulation, mystical guardians, mist-walkers, and time-based magic systems.

 **After**:
 - **The Mist** as the primary mystical force (connecting to Norse Niflheim and mystical fog/mist themes)
 - **Yggdrasil and the Nine Realms** as the cosmic structure (pure Norse mythology)
 - **Skill-based mystical arts** through the Nine Paths of Mastery (one for each realm)
-- **Great Cycles** replacing temporal mechanics (cosmic rhythms rather than time loops)
+- **Great Cycles** replacing mystical mechanics (cosmic rhythms rather than time loops)

 ### 2. From Warframe-Style Power Systems to Skill-Based Mastery